 Based on his fierce condemnation of what he considered Columbus's unrestrained brutality, Las Casas became known as "Protector of the Indians."
 He commissioned a scribe to make a copy of Columbus's journal, from which Las Casas chronicled the human and environmental suffering unleashed by Spanish explorers and merchants on the people of the Caribbean and through his words, we can glimpse a View from the Shore.
 In his three-volume Historia de las Indias Las Casas provides an extraordinary and chilling eyewitness account of what happened to Arawaks and Taínos after Columbus's second voyage.
 The following graphic description may be upsetting to readers.
 TRIGGER WARNING when mining quotas were not met by the Indians excavating the gold, their hands were cut off and they bled to death.
-When they attempted to flee, they were hunted down with dogs and killed.
-So little gold existed in Hispaniola that the island turned into a massive killing field.
-The Arawaks eventually took to mass suicide and infanticide to escape the cruelty of the Spaniards.33

 The newborns died soon, because their mothers, because of the hardship and hunger, had no milk in their breasts.
 For this reason, while I was in Cuba, 7,000 children died in three months.
-Some mothers even drowned the infants from sheer desperation.32
+Some mothers even drowned the infants from sheer desperation.